Photo: The Oasis

 No, not directly.
 The Avian Welfare Coalition does not take in or place birds in new homes.
 We recommend that you contact your local bird rescue/placement organization, humane society, veterinary office, or bird club for assistance.

-Before you place your bird, read Guidelines for Placing Your Bird, then click on the link below to help find a bird adoption organization near you:
+Before you place your bird, read Guidelines for Placing Your Bird.

 Remember that the surrender of a bird for sanctuary or placement is not a "donation."
 Every bird given up to a rescue organization becomes an immediate liability for money, space, and time.
 You are not doing an organization a favor by asking them to care for and place your Polly in a new home.
 Even though you may have paid a lot for your parrot, you cannot claim the value of the bird as a charitable donation on your taxes.
 However, you can often make a financial or equipment donation to a 501(c)(3) bird rescue group and take the deduction.
 Talk to your financial advisor about your options.